lncm/lncm.github.io/src/data/project/accepting-bitcoin.md

   BTCPayServer can be used both for retail and ecommerce payment processing.
 It accepts Lightning payments, and has all kinds of other tricks up its sleeve.
   However, it is somewhat more complex to set up on its own than an "all-in-one" solution.
-If you don't have a server on your premises, [options are available](https://medium.com/@BtcpayServer/hosting-btcpay-server-for-cheap-2b27761fdb9d) assuming you or your tech people have some understanding of server administration.
+If you don't want to bother, [Voltage.cloud](https://voltage.cloud/btcpay) offers a "cloud hosted" style approach, where you pay them a monthly fee to run it for you.
+Alternately, if you want more control, [other options are available](https://medium.com/@BtcpayServer/hosting-btcpay-server-for-cheap-2b27761fdb9d) assuming you or your tech people have some understanding of server administration.

 All that said, all-in-one solutions (like the ones listed below) often provide an instance of BTCPayServer out of the box, so you don't have to deal with the complexity.

 ###### Full-Node-In-A-Box